USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 AWARD CATEGORIES AND AMOUNTS:

-Individual prizes:
+Individual awards:

 Award category | Award amount* |

-award for lifetime scientific and didactic achievements | equivalent of 5 times the minimum remuneration of a professor |
+award for lifetime scientific and teaching achievements | the equivalent of 5 times the minimum remuneration of a professor |

-award for 1st degree scientific, didactic or organisational achievements | equivalent of 3.5 times the minimum remuneration of a professor |
+1st-degree award for scientific, teaching or organisational achievements | the equivalent of 3.5 times the minimum remuneration of a professor |

-award for research, teaching or organisational achievements of second degree | the equivalent of two times the minimum remuneration of professors |
+2nd-degree award for scientific, teaching or organisational achievements | the equivalent of 2 times the minimum remuneration of a professor |

-3rd degree award for research, didactic or organisational achievements | the equivalent of the minimum remuneration of a professor |
+3rd-degree award for scientific, teaching or organisational achievements | the equivalent of the minimum remuneration of a professor |

 Team awards: